Ted M. Handel

 Ms. Vandeweghe holds a Master in Business Administration with an emphasis in real estate from the University of California, Los Angeles Anderson School of Management, a Master in Urban Planning from the University of California, Los Angeles and a Bachelor of Arts from Northwestern University.
 She is a member of the American Planning Association and Urban Land Institute.

-Ms. Lico holds a Bachelor of Science in Administration and Finance from the University of Phoenix.
+Ms. Vega holds a Bachelor of Science in Business Administration and Management from the University of California, Merced, and is fluent in Spanish.

 Board of Directors